benrosen/vehicle-for-sale-by-owner/README.md

 ### EACH TURN:
 1. Play a card from your hand
-2. Use the [ASPECTS](#aspects) table and the [SYSTEMS](#systems) to derive a prompt (e.g. the prompt for the five of hearts would be “weapons anecdote”.
+2. Use the [ASPECTS](#aspects) table and the [SYSTEMS](#systems) table to derive a prompt (e.g. the prompt for the five of hearts would be “weapons anecdote”.
 Three of diamonds would be “AI quirk”.
 The ace of spades would be “power specifications”.)
 3. Roll the D6 and use the [APPEAL](#appeal) table to determine how appealing buyers will find this aspect of your mech's system.
 4. Write a sentence or two (or three…) about this aspect of your mech's system, keeping in mind its appeal to your potential buyers.